SEND

 Additional support for learning

-We work with the following agencies to provide support for pupils with SEND:
+We also work with the following agencies to provide support for pupils with SEND:

 Supporting pupils during transition